dogwonder/juckWonder/src/README.md

 These macros will take a series of parameters, for example image path, title, classname etc. See `src/index.html` for examples and syntax order

-for example

-Hero macro - `{ hero('path/to/image.jpg', 'path/to/image-large.jpg', 'Block title', 'Block content', 'class') }`
+Hero macro - `hero('path/to/image.jpg', 'path/to/image-large.jpg', 'Block title', 'Block content', 'class')`

 ---------------